 For me, these two nearly always go together.
 The fidgety feet is a wonderful piece of equipment especially for children who cannot keep their feet still.
 Simply put it on the floor and rest your feet on it.
 There is a foot massaging texture feature on the surface of the board, so if the child takes of their shoes, they will get the full effect of this resource.
 This is great for children who need to move their feet whilst in class.
 However, I have found a few more innovative uses for this, including using it during carpet time for younger children, and to help a child who had recently undergone a hip operation.
-I look forward to demonstrating both strategies.

 The weighted neck pad is a wonderful resource for calming.
 It is actually quite heavy, but the weighted areas sit snugly on the sensitive pressure points around the shoulders, creating a wonderful relaxing feeling.
 Putting these two resources together can really create a balance between hyperactivity, and the need to rest.
 If you look at the photograph of my colleague Jane, (which by the way is not staged) you can see that these two resources have absolutely knocked her out.
 This effect took less than five minutes.
-Again, I will, as part of my presentation be demonstrating how to use the weighted neck pad effectively.

 The Vibrating Snuggle Cushion